 Volunteers are people who work in a business with the sole purpose of enhancing and applying their (mostly) theoretical knowledge, without an obligation to work and without remuneration (e.g. pocket money).
 If remuneration is given, then an employment relationship exists.

 The following are typical of voluntary service, for example:

-- No entitlement to pay
+- No commitment to a specific activity

 - Unpaid trainee (→ WKO)German text

 - Practice guidelines for work placement trainees (→ ÖGK)German text

 - Work for children and young people (→ Work Inspectorate)German text

 - Brochure "Young people – Employment of children and young people" (→ BMSGPK)German text

 - General Accident Insurance Institution (→ AUVA)German text

 - Association of Austrian Social Insurance Institutions